The Kobayashi-Hitchin correspondence for nef and big classes: Preliminaries and Definitions

 where the RHS above is the zero extension from $\Amp(\alpha)$ to $X$ of a closed positive $(p,p)$-current $(T|_{\Amp(\alpha)})^p$ on $\Amp(\alpha)$. \begin{defi}[\cite{BEGZ10}, Definition 1.17] Let $\alpha$ be a pseudo-effective class on a compact K\"{a}hler manifold $X$.
 Then, the positive product of $\alpha$ is defined as the cohomology class of the nonpluripolar product of closed positive $(1,1)$-current $T_{\min}$ with minimal singularities in $\alpha$, that is,

 \end{defi} By \cite[Theorem 1.16]{BEGZ10}, a pseudo-effective class $\alpha$ is big if $\langle\alpha^n\rangle>0$.
-Furthermore, if a big class $\alpha$ is nef, then $\langle\alpha^p\rangle=\alpha^p$ for any $p>0$ by \cite[Proposition 1]{Mar13}.
-The following property is related to one of our main results Corollary \ref{HYM est intro} (3). \begin{prop}[\cite{Bou04}, Proposition 3.2, Proposition 3.6] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a nef and big class on $X$.
-Let $T=\theta+dd^c\varphi$ be a closed positive $(1,1)$-current with minimal singularities in $\alpha$ where $\theta$ is a smooth $(1,1)$-form in $\alpha$.
-Then the Lelong number of $T$ identically 0 at all point in $X$.
-That is,

-for any $x\in X$. \end{prop} In this paper, we will use the following general result. \begin{theo}[\cite{BEGZ10}, Theorem 3.1, Theorem 4.1, Theorem 5.1, \cite{GPTW24}] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a big class on $X$.
+Furthermore, if a big class $\alpha$ is nef, then $\langle\alpha^p\rangle=\alpha^p$ for any $p>0$ \cite{BEGZ10}.
+In this paper, we will use the following general result. \begin{theo}[\cite{BEGZ10}, Theorem 3.1, Theorem 4.1, Theorem 5.1, \cite{GPTW24}] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a big class on $X$.
 Then the following holds: \begin{enumerate} \item If $\mu$ is a nonpluripolar measure on $X$ with $\mu(X)=\langle\alpha^n\rangle$, then there exists a closed positive $(1,1)$-current $T$ in $\alpha$ such that $T$ satisfies the following complex Monge-Amp\`{e}re equation:

 \item If $\mu=e^fdV$ where $dV$ is a smooth volume form on $X$ and $e^f\in L^p(X)$ with $p>1$, then the solution $T$ of (\ref{MA eq}) has minimal singularities in $\alpha$. \item If $\alpha$ is nef and big and $f\in C^{\infty}(X)$, then the solution $T$ of (\ref{MA eq}) is smooth on $\Amp(\alpha)$. \item Assume that $\alpha$ is a nef and big class and $\theta$ be a smooth $(1,1)$-form in $\alpha$.
 Let $T=\theta+dd^c\varphi$ be a closed positive $(1,1)$-current in $\alpha$ which satisfies $\sup_X\varphi=0$ and